springfall2008/batpred/README.md

 ```
 set_soc_enable - True              # Allow the tool to configure the charge %
 set_reserve_enable - True          # Use the reserve to stop fluctations in the charge % when charging
+set_reserve_hold - True            # Means if you don't need to charge then charging won't be enabled
 calculate_best_charge - True       # You want the tool to calculate charging
 combine_charge_slots - True        # As you have just one overnight rate then one slot is fine
 metric_min_improvement - 0         # Charge less if it's cost neutral